 The Origins and Evolution of Trench Warfare

 The widespread adoption of trench warfare during World War I was not a premeditated strategy but a grim adaptation to the lethal reality of early 20th-century industrial warfare.
 When the conflict erupted in August 1914, both the Allied and Central Powers anticipated a war of movement, with rapid offensives and decisive battles.
+The German Schlieffen Plan envisioned a swift envelopment of Paris through neutral Belgium, while French Plan XVII called for an immediate advance into Alsace-Lorraine.
 However, after the initial German sweep through Belgium and northern France was halted at the First Battle of the Marne in September 1914, both sides found themselves unable to outflank one another.
+The Race to the Sea ensued, as each army attempted to turn the enemy's flank northward, but the lines stretched and solidified.
 They began to dig in, creating a network of defensive positions that ultimately stretched from the Belgian coast to the Swiss frontier.
 This transformation from mobile warfare to static trench lines redefined the conflict, turning it into a grueling war of attrition that would last over four years.

 Strategic Approaches of the Allied Powers